robocorp/rpaframework/packages/main/README.rst

 Development
 -----------

-Repository development is `Python`_ based and requires at minimum Python version 3.8+ installed on the development machine.
-The default Python version used in the Robocorp Robot template is 3.10.14 so it is a good choice for the version to install.
-Not recommended versions are 3.7.6 and 3.8.1, because they have issues with some of the dependencies related to ``rpaframework``.
+Repository development is `Python`_ based and requires Python **3.9.2 or higher** (tested up to 3.13) installed on the development machine.
+Python 3.10.14 is the default version used in the Robocorp Robot template and is a solid choice.
+Versions 3.7.6 and 3.8.1 are known to have issues with some dependencies and are not supported.
-At the time the newer Python versions starting from 3.12 are also not recommended, because some of the dependencies might cause issues.

-Repository development tooling is based on `poetry`_ and `invoke`_.
-Poetry is the underlying tool used for compiling, building and running the package.
+Repository development tooling is based on `uv`_ and `invoke`_. ``uv`` is used for dependency management, building and running the package.
 Invoke is used for scripting purposes, for example for linting, testing and publishing tasks.

 Before writing any code, please read and acknowledge our extensive `Dev Guide`_.